bioAI-Oslo/RegDNNs/README.md

 What I have done:
 1. Initial testing, learning how to use pytorch and build NNs.
 2. Wide Regularization Benchmarking testing.
 Implemented manu regularization methods and visualization techniques.
 Tested them on MNIST, CIFAR10 (and CIFAR100?)?
 3. Picked some regularization techniques to continue with: Jacobian Regularization from Hoffman 2019, SVB regularization from Jia 2019.
 Picked some visualization techniques to continue with: accuracy curves, plots of decision boundaries and activation plots through dimensionality reduction (PCA).
-Tested against no regularization, L2 regularization and dropout (?) regularization.
+Tested against no regularization and L2 regularization.

 Learned:
 To use research rabbit to look for papers and try to get an overview of field.